-- A. In addition to requirements of these specifications, comply with manufacturer's instructions and recommendations for work. - B. If no recommendations of manufacturer's instructions for recommendation of work, comply with newest edition ODOT Construction and Material Specifications.
+A. In addition to requirements of these specifications, comply with manufacturer's instructions and recommendations for work.

 1.4 REPAIR OR REPLACEMENT WORK

 - A. For the repair and/or replacement of all existing pavement structures and their respective appurtenances that are removed and destroyed or otherwise damaged by the Contractor in the course of his performance of the work required under this contract, the Contractor shall furnish all equipment, labor, and materials as necessary to properly restore to a condition equal to that at his entry, and to the satisfaction of the Engineer, the Ohio Department of Transportation, the County Engineer, City Engineer, all cinder, slag, gravel, water-bound macadam, bituminous macadam, asphalt and brick or concrete driveways, curbs, sidewalks and roadways in strict accordance with the drawings and as specified herein. - B. In general, this item will include concrete, steel reinforcement, brick, stone, slag, cinders, gravel, asphalt and other bituminous materials and curbs, gutters, driveway culverts, road and curb drains and the demolition, excavation and removal of existing driveways, sidewalks and roadways.